greglv93/Antibody-Annotation-to-JSON/CONTRIBUTING.md

 - JSON schema (refer to the [JSON Schema website](https://json-schema.org/) for documentation and tutorials),
 - schema tests,
 - python unit tests
-- (if applicable) expected and invalid json files
+- (if applicable) expected and invalid json files (used by schema and unittest test cases)

 In any case, the 'cross-checking' between the parser/converter, unit tests, and JSON schema validation will probably catch any incompatible updates.